jamesturk/capp-workshops/debugging/intro.md

 [Python logging documentation](https://docs.python.org/3/howto/logging.html).

+These can help with some of the clutter, but are still not an ideal situation.

 ### Rubber Duck Debugging

 This technique is named after a story in the book _The Pragmatic Programmer_ by Andrew Hunt and David Thomas.
 The story goes that a programmer would carry around a rubber duck and explain their code to the duck.
 Often, in the process of explaining the code, the programmer would realize what was wrong.

 Explaining your code to yourself aloud, or a peer can help identify flaws in your logic.

+This helps build an important skill & should not be overlooked, but obviously won't solve all your problems.

 ### ChatGPT Debugging